Using Contracted Solution Graphs for Solving Reconfiguration Problems: The Method of Contracted Solution Graphs

-{\it Example.} In Figure~\ref{fig:cutvertCSG}(c), one component of $\C_4(G)$ is shown for the (4-colorable) graph $G$ from Figure~\ref{fig:cutvertCSG}(a).
-This is the component that contains all colorings of~$G$ whose vertices $a,b,c,d$ are colored with colors $4,3,2,1$, respectively (note that it is not possible to recolor any of these four vertices if one may recolor only one vertex at a time).
+{\it Example 2.} Figure~\ref{fig:cutvertCSG}(c) shows one component of $\C_4(G)$ for the (4-colorable) graph $G$ from Figure~\ref{fig:cutvertCSG}(a).
+This is the component that contains all colorings of~$G$ whose vertices $a,b,c,d$ are colored with colors $4,3,2,1$, respectively (note that it is not possible to recolor any of these four vertices, as one may recolor only one vertex at a time).
 So in Figure~\ref{fig:cutvertCSG}(c) the colors of the vertices $a,b,c,d$ are omitted in the node labels, which only indicate the colors of $e,f,g$, in this order.
 For terminal set $T=\{f\}$, this component contains three label components (of equal size), and contracting them yields the CSG $\C^c_4(G,\{f\})$ shown in Figure~\ref{fig:cutvertCSG}(d).
 For $T=\{g\}$, there are seven label components, and the corresponding CSG $\C^c_4(G,\{g\})$ is shown in Figure~\ref{fig:cutvertCSG}(e).
 Note that $\C^c_4(G,\{g\})$ contains different nodes with the same label.

-We stress that the CSG $\SSS^c(G,T)$ is a labeled graph that includes the label function $\ell^*$ defined above.
+We stress that the CSG $\SSS^c(G,T)$ is a labeled graph that includes the label function~$\ell^*$ defined above.
 However, to keep its size reasonable, the CSG itself does not include the solution sets $S_x$ for each node that were used to define it.
-For proving the correctness of dynamic programming rules for CSGs, the following alternative characterization of CSGs is useful.
-This gives an alternative characterization of the label components; note that the sets $S_x$ correspond exactly to the label components.
+For proving the correctness of dynamic programming rules for CSGs the following alternative characterization of CSGs is useful; note that the sets~$S_x$ correspond exactly to the label components.